One of my favorite things about building DIY projects is being able to make something that would otherwise be quite expensive.

 Build It Cheaper Than Buying It

-Every month we have been sharing a themed DIY project, in collaboration with over 20 talented DIY bloggers.
-(Last month, we installed solar power outdoor lighting!)
+Every month we have been sharing a themed DIY project.
+Last month, we installed solar power outdoor lighting!

-It retails for a couple hundred bucks, and we made this West Elm inspired one for just $15!
+It retails for a couple of hundred bucks, and we made this West Elm-inspired one for just $15!

 How to Make a Color-Dipped Easy Round Stool